-The veterinarian’s guide to equipment finance9th December 2015
+The veterinarian’s guide to equipment financePublished on 9th December 2015 - Last update on 26th June 2019

 Veterinary practices depend on a wide range of equipment, so ways to finance those assets are essential.
 Asset finance can be used for everything from large x-ray processors to smaller tools like stethoscopes and thermometers.
 The amount of loan products available within asset finance is overwhelming, but we’ve narrowed it down to the two that are most applicable to the veterinary sector: leases and hire purchase.